vormkracht10/laravel-seo-scanner/README.md

 You can publish and run the migrations with:

+> Optionally you can configure the database connection and table name in the config file.
+Please do this before running the migrations.

 ```bash
 php artisan vendor:publish --tag="seo-migrations"
 php artisan migrate
 ```

-You can publish the config file with:
+The install command asks if you want to publish the config file but you can also manually publish the config file with:

 ```bash
 php artisan vendor:publish --tag="seo-config"